-

 The Market

 After.com is disrupting the $20 billion funeral market, a rough patchwork of large national funeral homes and thousands of local, independent players, all with different pricing and business models.
 In the last few decades, a seismic shift happened across the funeral industry with the popularity of cremations exploding to 60% (expected to grow to 80% in the next decade).
-The growing popularity of cremation allows a digital service like After to challenge the overpriced, staid status quo and produce a simpler product with the same level of care and compassion that should be standard in this industry.
+Cremation allows a digital service like After to challenge the overpriced, staid status quo and produce a simpler product with the same level of care and compassion.

 Project Goals